 Acts 14:22-23 Strengthening the disciples and encouraging them to remain true to the faith.
 “We must go through many hardships to enter the kingdom of God,” they said.
 23 Paul and Barnabas appointed elders for them in each church and, with prayer and fasting, committed them to the Lord, in whom they had put their trust.

 A true adventure is likely to include many hardships.

-Jesus was a man of sorrows and acquainted with grief—and this is before the cross because at the last supper He commends his disciples as this ones who have stood by him in his trials—and most abandoned him during his trial and crucifixion.
+Jesus was a man of sorrows and acquainted with grief—and this is before the cross because at the Last Supper, He commends his disciples as the ones who have stood by him in his trials—and most abandoned him during his trial and crucifixion.

 When we have prepared for the journey by choosing mortification and limiting sin in our lives then:

 PART 2: The Adventure continues with the second phase, the ascent of the mountain.
 Here mortification takes on new meaning and purpose: